Late preterm infant: Risk factors

-Neonatal Nutrition
+Neonatal nutrition

-Late Preterm Infants have an increased risk of being underweight and stunted at 12 and 24 months of age versus term infants.
+Late preterm infants have an increased risk of being underweight and stunted at 12 and 24 months of age versus term infants.

 Proper nutrition is essential for normal growth, optimal neurologic and cognitive development, immune protection, and long-term health.

 Feeding

 The last trimester of pregnancy the fetus is expressing active amino acid transport, calcium, lipid transfer, and glucose facilitated diffusion.
 Delivery of the premature infant requires higher energy expenditure, but with inadequate intake the infant will have negative nitrogen balance.
 There are higher needs for Calcium, Phosphorus, and Vitamin D.

-Early Nutrition and Cognitive Outcome
+Early nutrition and cognitive outcome

-For every 10 kcal/kg increase in energy intake in the first week of life, there is a 4.6 points increase in MDI (Mental Development Index) at 18 months.
-For every 1 g/kg increase in protein intake in the first week of life, 8.2 point increase in MDI at 18 months.
+For every 10 kcal/kg increase in energy intake in the first week of life, there is a 4.6 point increase in MDI (Mental Development Index) at 18 months.
+For every 1 g/kg increase in protein intake in the first week of life, there is an 8.2 point increase in MDI at 18 months.